takisrs/vacation-portal/README.md

 * Exposes a REST API
 * The authentication / authorization is performed with JWT access tokens
 * Each class / method is documented with DocBlocks
-* You may find the defined routes at `backend/src/VacationApp.php`, so you could follow the flow of the application.
+* You may find the defined routes at `backend/src/VacationApp.php`, so you could follow the flow of the application starting from there.

 ### Rest API
 The rest api exposes the endpoints below.
 Any required payload is given as a json in the body of the request.